microsoft/onnxruntime/onnxruntime/python/tools/transformers/README.md

 This tool can help in the following senarios:
 * Model is exported by tf2onnx or keras2onnx, and ONNX Runtime does not have graph optimization for them right now.
 * Convert model to use float16 to boost performance using mixed precision on GPUs with Tensor Cores (like V100 or T4).
-* Model has inputs with dynamic axis, which blocks some optimizations to be applied in ONNX Runtime since it harder to get shape inference.
+* Model has inputs with dynamic axis, which blocks some optimizations to be applied in ONNX Runtime due to shape inference.
 * Disable or enable some fusions to see its impact on performance or accuracy.

 ## Installation